If you or a loved one have suffered injuries from a Tristar Pressure Cooker exploding, contact the experienced burn attorneys at Chaffin Luhana LLP.

 - Scratches and wounds from glass shards flying about.

-Of particular concern is that children could also be severely injured if they are nearby when the pot explodes.
+Of particular concern is that children could also be severely injured if they are nearby when the pressure cooker explodes.

 In addition to these injuries, the explosions also tend to make giant messes.
 Consumers describe food becoming stuck on the ceiling, trapped in the crevices of cabinets, and spread over the floor.